sisux/group-recsys-thesis/thesis/ch03-SoA_Elicitation/ch03-SoA_Elicitation.md

 ### Average strategy

-Travel Decision Forum [15] implements multiple group modeling strategies, including the _average strategy_ and the median strategy, which uses the middle value of the group members’ ratings, instead of the average value.
+Travel Decision Forum [15] implements multiple group modeling strategies, including the _average strategy_ and the median strategy.

 In [36], Yu and colleagues present a TV program recommender that performs a variation of the average strategy, where the group preference vector minimizes its distance compared to the individual members’ preference vectors.